 Leaving your furry child behind while going on vacation is one of the hardest things to do.
-However, just because you have a pet doesn’t mean you can’t live the life you want and get away for a few days or even a week.
+However, just because you have a pet doesn’t mean you can’t live the life you want and get away for a few days or even a week or longer.

 Now it goes without saying, watching someone else’s dog isn’t like driving someone around.
 There are things you need to know and do in order to make sure any dog that comes into your home is well taken care of.